-The National Biodiversity Network (NBN) Atlas (NBN Atlas) does not record protected species within 2km of the scheme during the past ten years.
-Only records with open-use attributions (OGL, CC0, CC-BY) were included in the search criteria.
+The National Biodiversity Network (NBN) Atlas (NBN Atlas) does not hold records of any protected mammal species within 2km of the scheme during the past ten years.
+Only records with open-use attributions (OGL, CCO, CC-BY) were included in the search criteria.